Idem sonans: United States

 Remnants of this common law doctrine exist today in the United States in the Uniform Commercial Code.
 Name changes can mislead searchers of official records of titles or liens.
 Article 9 of the UCC states that a financing statement shall not perfect a valid security interest if a name change would be "seriously misleading.".
 A creditor may gain priority over other creditors in the event of a bankruptcy by filing a financing statement.
 The financing statement contains information relevant to the secured transaction and puts other creditors on notice that the filer has a secured interest in the property.
 Should the filer use a debtor name that is substantially different from the debtor's actual name, the purpose of filing the financing statement is defeated.
 On the other hand, if there is a minor difference in spelling or an idem sonans, the error is not fatal, but only if it is not seriously misleading.
 The actual search results may reveal a debtor with a similar name and address which would put the researcher on notice to investigate further, which is the purpose of the filing in the first place.
 The legal effect of an idem sonans is that the minor name difference shall have no bearing on the priority of debtors.

+In the context of criminal law, idem sonans is used to affirm criminal convictions when the defendant points to variances between the names of persons as spelled in the pleadings and the actual names of those persons as revealed by the evidence presented at trial.
+For example, in Texas, transposing the first and last names of the victim in a pleading is not idem sonans, because the reversed name is not merely misspelled but has a different pronunciation from the correct name.

-There is some movement away from this doctrine under modern New York Common law, especially in Conveyancing.
-That means that a creditor filing a judgment lien or a title abstract company searching title to real property by a deed filed in an office of a county clerk must search by exact name, and can not rely on idem sonans.
+There is some movement away from this doctrine under modern New York common law, especially in conveyancing.
+That means a creditor filing a judgment lien or a title abstract company searching title to real property by a deed filed in an office of a county clerk must search by exact name, and cannot rely on idem sonans.